Try Tap to Pay on iPhone

-These are the terms and conditions (Terms) on which Zeller Australia Pty Ltd ACN 649 001 383 (referred to as Zeller, we, us, our) permits a user (referred to as User, you, your) to access our services.
+These are the terms and conditions (Terms or Terms and Conditions) on which Zeller Australia Pty Ltd ACN 649 001 383 (referred to as Zeller, we, us, our) permits a user (referred to as User, you, your) to access our services.

 To the extent that these Terms relate to your use of the Card Scheme Services, these Terms constitute an agreement between us, you and Cuscal Limited ACN 087 822 455 (Card Scheme Acquirer).
 In relation to the Card Scheme Services, any right conferred on us under these Terms is also conferred on the Card Scheme Acquirer.

-!
-Whenever you see this symbol, we have provided an explanation of our Terms.
+When ever you see formatted text such as this, we have provided an explanation of our Terms.

 In respect of accessing and using the Acquiring Service on an ongoing basis, the User must:

 In respect of providing refunds to Cardholders, the User must: